skainz92/wienernetze-smartmeter-php/README.md

 - createLimit($name, $end, $period, $threshold, $type, $meterpoint): Create new Limit.
 - deleteLimit($id): Delete limit.
 The id is returned with getLimits().
 - getNotifications($limit, $order): Gets notifications limited by $limit and ordered by $order.
-- getMeterPoints(): Gets all Meterpoints assinged to your account.
+- getMeterPoints(): Gets all Meterpoints assinged to your account ( full detail ).
+- getMeterPointIds(): Gets all Meterpoints assinged to your account ( id's only ).

 ## Usage
 ```php